-CHEMICAL DISPOSAL • List each chemical mixture generated during the experiment and the appropriate waste container - acidic aqueous, basic aqueous, or organic - is should be disposed in.
-If you are unsure how a chemical or mixture should be properly disposed, leave space so that you can fill in that information during lab lecture.
+CHEMICAL DISPOSAL • List each substance or mixture generated during the experiment and the appropriate waste container - acidic aqueous, basic aqueous, or organic - is should be disposed in.
+If you are unsure how a substance or mixture should be properly disposed, leave space so that you can fill in that information during lab lecture.

-PROCEDURE • You must rewrite the full procedure in your own words with enough detail that you can perform the lab successfully without using your laboratory manual.
+PROCEDURE • You must rewrite the full procedure in your own words with enough detail that you can perform the lab successfully without referring to lab textbook.
 Do not simply copy the procedure verbatim.
 You do not have to include any portions of the experiment that are related only to theory, only the procedure itself.

-5E

-ADVANCED FORMATTING
+5E ADVANCED FORMATTING